Sandelier/AnimePlanet-Additions/README.md

 ### Firefox
 Extension can be found in Mozilla's add-on page: [AnimePlanet Additions](https://addons.mozilla.org/en-US/firefox/addon/animeplanet-additions/)

+### Chromium
+Extension for chromium can currently only be installed as an temporary addon by downloading the zip file in releases.
+I will be uploading the extension to chrome webstore later on.

 ### Options page
 You can enable/disable features on the options page of the addon.
 You can access it through clicking the popup